Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 “Parental responsibility in relation to the child means all the duties, powers, responsibilities and authority which, by law, parents have in relation to children.”

-As part of grandparents rights in Australia, they are allowed to apply for parental responsibility.
+As part of grandparents rights in Australia, they generally have the right to apply for parental responsibility.

 The court will check the circumstances and perspectives of all involved parties and make an order in relation to the rights and responsibilities of the child.
 While making an order on parenting agreements, the court will consider a variety of things.
 These include: –